Amazon Athena

 • For integration with ADOC, a Data Plane ready (either preexisting or newly created).

-Note Replace the placeholder <s3-result-storage-bucket> with the name of the S3 bucket that you specified at the time of Athena data source creation to store the query results.
+Note Replace the placeholder <s3-result-storage-bucket> with the name of the S3 bucket specified during Athena data source creation for storing query results.

 JSON